HowardYing/Programming1Portfolio/spaceGame/README.md

 # Space Game
 ![alt text](https://howardying.github.io/Programming1Portfolio/Images/spaceGame1.png)

-This is a simple calculator application that can perform the four basic operations and find squares and square roots.
-Additionally, it can calculate the sine, cosine, and tangent of angles.
-Decimals and negative numbers are, of course, supported.
-Pressing the equals sign after an operation is completed will repeat the operation on the result.
-The aesthetics of this app are inspired by the calculator built into the Windows 10 Operating System.
+This is a basic shooter game set in space, similar to those found on retro consoles.
+The premise is to defend earth from an alien attack, and shoot down missiles that are heading down, towards the planet.
+After a set amount of time, the game ends and a score is represented as an efficiency ratio.
+Currently, there is no penalty for letting missiles hit the planet.
 [You can download an exported version of the app here.](https://www.google.com)

 # Code
 ![alt text](https://howardying.github.io/Programming1Portfolio/Images/spaceGame2.png)

-This calculator application was made using Processing 3.
-The calculator code consists of two classes.
-The button class handles the placement and behavior of the radio buttons on the calculator.
-The main class handles the calculation logic.
-About 400 lines of code were used in total.
+This game was made using Processing 3.
+It consists of three classes.
+The Bullet class handles the generation and hit detection of the bullets.
+The Spaceship class displays the spaceship and the shoot animation.
+The main class handles the game logic, game timer, and HUD.
+About 150 lines of code were used in total.
 [You can view the source code on Github here.](https://www.google.com)

 [BACK](https://howardying.github.io/Programming1Portfolio/ "Back to Home")